SQL is a language which is used to interact with relational database management system.

 3. SQL can also perform administrative tasks on database such as database security, backup, user management etc.

-4. We can create databases and tables inside database using SQL.
+4. We can create databases and tables using SQL.

 Types of Structured Query Language(SQL)